 Rising Heating Bills

 Hot water accounts for most of the heating energy used in your home.
-If the hot water heater starts to work inefficiently because it’s declining because of age, then it’s a good idea to have it checked by a professional to see if the more cost-effective path is to replace it.
+If the hot water heater starts to work inefficiently because it’s declining due to age, then it’s a good idea to have it checked by a professional to see if the more cost-effective path is to replace it.

 You shouldn’t see corrosion on your water heater until it’s extremely old.
 If it does appear, it usually can’t be repaired and you will usually be required to replace your water heater.

 Reddish Discoloration in the Water

-If you turn on taps and see a reddish tint to the hot water, it means the inside of the tank is rusting out.
+If you turn on taps and see a reddish tint to the hot water, it means the inside of the hot water heater tank is rusting out.

 Too Many Repairs

 An excellent way to know when a hot water heater needs to be replaced is to keep track of the total amount of times it needs to be repaired in a year.
-The water heater in your home should not need to be fixed more than twice a year, that’s too often.
+The water heater in your home should not need to be fixed more than twice a year.
 Instead of spending money to make your water heater last longer, arrange for a new installation.
 To schedule a water heater replacement or a water heater repair, get in touch with our plumbers.
 Get a professional opinion on whether it’s time to have it replaced.
 We’ve served homes in the area with excellent emergency plumbing and water heater services for over 41 years.
 We always strive to provide prompt, professional plumbing service.
 Need help with a different plumbing issue?
 Our team also offers solutions such as sewer line repair, gas line repair, garbage disposal installation, sump pump repair, and water softener replacement.